Donald Harrison

-Donald Harrison Jr. (born June 23, 1960) is an African-American jazz saxophonist and the Big Chief of The Congo Square Nation Afro-New Orleans Cultural Group from New Orleans, Louisiana.
+Donald Harrison Jr. (born June 23, 1960) is an American jazz saxophonist and the Big Chief of The Congo Square Nation Afro-New Orleans Cultural Group from New Orleans, Louisiana.

 He was awarded an Honorary Doctorate by the Berklee College of Music in 2021.
 He is also an NEA Jazz Master.
 He is the uncle and former tutor of Chief Xian aTunde Adjuah, also known as Christian Scott aTunde Adjuah.

 Biography

 Harrison was born to Big Chief Donald Harrison Sr in 1960 in New Orleans, Louisiana.

 The foundation of Harrison's music comes from his lifelong participation in New Orleans culture.
-He started in New Orleans second-line culture and studied New Orleans secret tribal culture, under his father, Big Chief Donald Harrison Sr. Whereas, Harrison Jr. is currently the Chief of Congo Square in Afro-New Orleans Culture.
-He studied at the Berklee College of Music.
-As a professional musician he worked with Roy Haynes and Jack McDuff, before joining Art Blakey and the Jazz Messengers with Terence Blanchard and recorded albums in a quintet until 1989.
+He started in New Orleans second-line culture and studied New Orleans secret tribal culture, under his father, Big Chief Donald Harrison Sr. He began participating as a masked Mardi Gras Indian at the age of two years, with the title "Little Chief of the Creole Wild West."
+Whereas, Harrison Jr. is currently the Chief of Congo Square in Afro-New Orleans Culture.

+Harrison began playing alto saxophone at the age of 16, and went on to study at the Berklee College of Music.

+As a professional musician, Harrison worked with Roy Haynes and Jack McDuff, before joining Art Blakey and the Jazz Messengers with Terence Blanchard and recorded albums in a quintet until 1989.
 Two years later, Harrison released a tribute album to Blakey, For Art's Sake.
 This was followed by an album that reached into Harrison's New Orleans heritage, with guest appearances by Dr. John and Cyrus Chestnut and chants by the Guardians of the Flame Mardi Gras Indians.
 He devoted half the album, Nouveau Swing (1997), to mixing the swing beat of modern acoustic jazz, with modern dance music and half to mixing the swing beat with Caribbean-influenced music.
 On the next album, his experiments continued by mixing modern jazz's swing beat with hip hop, Latin music, R&B, and smooth jazz.

 His albums, 3D Vols.
 I, II, and III, present him in three different musical genres.
 On Vol. I he writes, plays, and produces smooth jazz and R&B style.
 On Vol. II he writes, produces and plays in the classic jazz style.
 On Vol. III he writes plays and produces hip hop.